 Making Her Mark in Fashion - an Interview with Stylist Hakeemah Cummings

 Hakeemah Cummings of CMB Styling took an unusual route to the world of modest fashion and styling!
 With her education in biology, she almost entered medical school when she decided to try a different path.
 That decision, plus a turning point at the first modest clothing showcase at D.C.
 Fashion Week in 2013, ignited her passion to elevate modest fashion by becoming a personal stylist!
-I spoke with Hakeemah about her start in styling, why it’s so important to elevate Muslim women’s voices in fashion and why our Modal Maxi Hijabs are her favorite!
+I spoke with Hakeemah about her start in styling, why it’s so important to elevate Muslim women’s voices in fashion and why our Lightweight Woven Hijabs are her favorite!

 How did you get your start in fashion and your company, CMB Styling?
 Where did your interest stem from?

 My interest in styling started when I witnessed my first modest fashion show.
 It was 2013, and I attended the Haute and Modesty Show for D.C.
 Fashion Week.
 I caught a glimpse of the hustle and bustle of the backstage scene and wanted to get involved with the show’s next season.
 I had already been selling hijabs online and had built small following on Facebook, but I wanted to pivot, and this seems like a gateway to a new specialty.

 I sought longevity, creativity and uniqueness in what I would bring to the table.
 The next season I styled my own showcase for the runway and was hooked!
 I worked with more than 10 designers and boutique owners to present 20 looks featuring their collection pieces in a multi-designer runway showcase.
 I was a hijabi since the age of 12, and it has been a part of my life for more than a decade.
 But never before had my interest in entrepreneurship, fashion and hijab all merged together so perfectly.

 I knew I had to make my mark in the modest fashion world.